Coronavirus cases grow in US as first deaths reported

-(CNN) - Two people have now died from the coronavirus in the U.S., as the number of new cases soared.
+(CNN/AP) - Two people have now died from the coronavirus in the U.S., as the number of new cases soared.

 A staff member blocks the view as a person is taken by a stretcher to a waiting ambulance from a nursing facility where more than 50 people are sick and being tested for the COVID-19 virus, Saturday, Feb.
 29, 2020, in Kirkland, Wash.
 Health officials reported two cases of COVID-19 virus connected to the Life Care Center of Kirkland.
 (AP Photo/Elaine Thompson)